LewisFrench/UNiDAYS-Discounts-Programming-Challenge/README.md

 After that, I constructed a skeleton of the larger classes and began to plan how I'd implement some of the larger algorithms.
 I also decided on how I'd use data structures to store data in certain classes.
 After the most important logical code was implemented, I handled the rest of the object-oriented tasks to ensure I could access necessary methods from other classes where necessary.

 Once I had finished the program, I develped a main method so that I could check that the algorithms were working correctly.
 I used <code>manualTesting</code> to ensure that I could add items individually to a basket and calculate the total, then <code>runExampleTests</code> to run a large number of tests to see if I made any logical errors in the code.
+I ran the code against the values shown in the specification in order to determine if my solution accurately calculated the prices.